 Pour the hot milk right into the bowl with the sugar, butter and salt.
 Swirl it around to fully melt the butter.
 Let this hot mixture cool.
 Do not add the yeast just yet or you'll kill them.

 Once the mixture has cooled a bit, add the yeast in and stir things around.
 Add the egg and a half cup of flour.
 Stir.
 After the flour is added in, add another 1/2 cup of flour.
 Keep stirring and adding a 1/2 cup of flour until the mixture is smooth and all the flour is incorporated.

 After all of the flour is added the batter should look like this (the above photo).

 My house is pretty cold so I boiled some water in a measuring cup and put it in a cold oven.
 I covered the bowl with a warm and damp towel and let it sit for about three hours.

 After three hours the batter had doubled in size!
 Punch it down!!

 Take some cooking spray or oil and cover your hands with it.
 I used gloves so I could easily take them off to snap some photos.
 Oil and cameras don't work well together!
 Grab a small bit of dough and arrange it on a greased glass casserole dish.

-Arrange the little blobs of dough neatly and evenly in the glass dish.
-Cover this dish and allow it to rise until the rolls are big and fluffy.
-The rolls do not rise in the oven when they are cooking so let them get big now at this step.
+Arrange the shaped rolls neatly and evenly in the glass dish.
+Cover this dish and allow it to rise until the rolls are big.
+The rolls do not rise in the oven when they are cooking so let them rise.

 Wow, there you have it.
 Some fantastic rolls to accompany your work of art turkey!
 I just love slicing these rolls in half, coating them with butter, laying a slice of fried turkey on there (with skin) and topping it with cranberry sauce!
 Hot damn!